The Story Behind Valia Honolulu

-One question I get quite often as an entrepreneur is "Why did you decide to start Valia Honolulu?"
-I typically answer very simple...
-"It's something I've always wanted to do."
+One question I get quite often as an entrepreneur is "What's the story behind Valia Honolulu?"
+I typically answer with "It's something I've always wanted to do."
 I guess that's the easiest way to explain it without wasting 20 minutes of someone else's precious time since downtown shoppers are typically shopping on lunch break (one of the perks of working downtown).
 So what is the story behind Valia Honolulu?

 I thought I'd share the 20 minute answer today.
-From when I was 5 or 6, I was obsessed with dresses!
-Maybe obsessed is actually an understatement.
-My mama (grandma) used to buy me these gorgeous dresses with layers of toule underneath.
-I remember begging my mom to let me wear them everyday.
-I actually had to negotiate with her that I'd get to wear a dress every Tues, Thur and Sat or some similarly odd schedule.
+From when I was 5 or 6, I was obsessed with dresses (maybe obsessed is actually an understatement).
+My mama (grandma) used to buy me these gorgeous dresses with layers of toile underneath; I remember begging my mom to let me wear them everyday.
+I actually had to negotiate with her that I'd get to wear a dress every Tuesday, Thursday and Saturday or some similarly odd schedule.

-I was always really into fashion and was quite courageous with my fashion choices as a kid ( which led to some awkward childhood photos).
-A yellow lace jackets with matching shorts, pleather pants and royal blue tiger striped tank tops have had a stint in the closet and were embarrasingly some of my favorite pieces.
+I was always really into fashion and was quite courageous with my fashion choices as a kid (which led to some awkward childhood photos).
+A yellow lace jackets with matching shorts, pleather pants and royal blue tiger striped tank tops have had a stint in the closet and were (embarrassingly) some of my favorite pieces.

 I joined the Retail Management program at the University of Washington and majored in History with little intent to ever pursue anything in that field.
 After college, I spent 8 years working in retail management in Waikiki for top fashion brands like Gucci, Ralph Lauren, Michael Kors and MaxMara.